Nonparametric Estimation of Functional Dynamic Factor Model: Methodology

 In Algorithm \ref{A2}, we present a summary of the steps to obtain the estimators of model \eqref{Funct-Model} with $r$ nonstationary factor processes and $K-r$ stationary factor processes.

-\begin{example} We simulate $X_{n}$ from the FDF model with $K=2$, $r=1$, and sample size $N=200$, where $\lambda_{1}(s)=\sin(2\pi s)$, $\lambda_{2}(s)=\cos(2\pi s)$, $\Delta f_{n,1}= 0.7 \Delta f_{n-1, 1} + u_{n,1}$, and $f_{n,2}= 0.5 f_{n-1, 2} + u_{n,2}$, with $s \in [0,1]$.
+\begin{example} We simulate $\{X_{n}\}$ from the FDF model with $K=2$, $r=1$, and sample size $N=200$, where $F_{1}(s)=\sin(2\pi s)$, $F_{2}(s)=\cos(2\pi s)$, $\Delta \beta_{n,1}= 0.7 \Delta \beta_{n-1, 1} + u_{n,1}$, and $\beta_{n,2}= 0.7 \beta_{n-1, 2} + u_{n,2}$, with $s \in [0,1]$.
 Figure \ref{ExampleEstimatorsNS} shows the estimators obtained from Algorithm \ref{A2}.
 The left panel shows the factor loadings and their corresponding estimators, while the center and the right panels show the trajectory estimated for the factors.
 Similar to Example \ref{Example1}, we observe that the proposed estimators have good performance in this nonstationary example.
 A more exhaustive simulation study is performed in Section \ref{Simulation}. \end{example}

-\begin{remark} The estimators of the FDF model are not unique, but the subspace generated by the factor loadings is unique.
-Thus, other basis functions of such subspaces can be considered. \end{remark}
+\begin{remark} As we mentioned before, the estimators of the FDF model are not unique, but the subspace $\mathcal{H}_{F}$ generated by the factor loadings is unique.
+Here, we defined $\widehat{F}_{k}$ as the eigenfunctions of the corresponding long-run covariance operator.
+However, users can choose an appropriate orthonormal rotation to obtain factors that allow a meaningful-interpretation.
+For example, one possible rotation is the well-known VARIMAX rotation. \end{remark}

-The dynamic modeling for the FDF model is attained by modeling the factor processes $\{ \hat{f}_{n,k}\}$ and using the relationship $\hat{X}_{n}(s)= \sum_{k=1}^{\hat{K}} \hat{f}_{n,k} \hat{\lambda}_{k} (s)$.
+The dynamic modeling for the FDF model is attained by modeling the factor processes $\{ \widehat{\beta}_{n,k}\}$ and using the relationship $\widehat{X}_{n}(s)= \sum_{k=1}^{\widehat{K}} \widehat{\beta}_{n,k} \widehat{F}_{k} (s)$.

 In general, the operator $\Lambda$ defined in \eqref{Op_Lambda} represents the loading space and the dynamic of the functional time series.
 Moreover, if the functional time series is an $I(1)$ functional process, then the operator $\Lambda$ classifies the space of common trends and the cointegrating space.
 We conclude that the dynamics of the FDF model over time are accurately described by using the space generated by this operator.